 Since his concerto debut at the prestigious Ravinia Festival in 2004, violinist JESSE MILLS has established a unique career, performing music from classical to contemporary, as well as composed and improvised music of his own invention.
 Mills earned two Grammy nominations for his work on several discs of Arnold Schoenberg's music, released by NAXOS.
 He can also be heard on the Bridge, Koch, Centaur, Tzadik, Max Jazz and Verve labels for various compositions of Webern, Schoenberg, Zorn, Wuorinen etc. As a composer and arranger, Mills has been commissioned by Columbia University’s Miller Theater and the Chamber Music Northwest Festival in Portland, OR.
 He is co-founder of the prize winning Duo Prism, and of the Horszowski Trio.
 Mills is also co-artistic director of the Alpenglow Chamber Music Festival in Silverthorne, CO.
 In 2010 the Third Street Music School Settlement in NYC honored him with the ‘Rising Star Award’ for musical achievement.
 He studied with Dorothy DeLay, Robert Mann, and Itzhak Perlman at the Juilliard School.

 Hailed by Gramophone Magazine as “exceptionally gifted” and “breathtaking," cellist DEBORAH PAE is captivating audiences with her “superb tone...high level of interpretative intelligence” and “tremendous technical assurance” (Transcentury Blog).
-Since her orchestral debut at age sixteen with the New Jersey Symphony Orchestra, Ms. Pae has enjoyed concerti appearances with Sinfonia Varsovia of Poland, Orchestre Philharmonique Royal de Liège (with whom she recorded Saint-Saëns Cello Concerto No. 2 on Zig-Zag Territoires label), Orchestre Royal de Chambre de Wallonie, Ensemble Orchestral de Bruxelles, and Westchester Philharmonic with conductors Vassily Sinaisky, Thomas Wilkins, Christian Arming, Augustin Dumay, and Itzhak Perlman.
-A devoted chamber musician, Ms. Pae is the newest member of the Formosa Quartet, a member of Trio Modetre, and has been a featured artist at renowned international festivals including Marlboro, Ravinia, Crans-Montana Classics, and Amsterdam Cello Biënnale.
-Ms. Pae is former Artist-in-Residence at the Queen Elisabeth Music Chapelle in Belgium and plays a Vincenzo Postiglione (c.
-1885) generously on loan from the Arts and Letters Foundation.
+Since her orchestral debut at age sixteen with the New Jersey Symphony Orchestra, Ms. Pae has enjoyed concerti appearances with Sinfonia Varsovia of Poland, Orchestre Philharmonique Royal de Liège (with whom she recorded Saint-Saëns Cello Concerto No. 2 on Zig-Zag Territoire label), Orchestre Royal de Chambre de Wallonie, and Westchester Philharmonic with conductors Vassily Sinaisky, Thomas Wilkins, Christian Arming, Augustin Dumay, and Itzhak Perlman.
+A devoted chamber musician, Ms. Pae is cellist of the internationally acclaimed Formosa Quartet, a founding member of award-winning Trio Modêtre, and has been a featured artist at renowned international festivals including Marlboro, Ravinia, Crans-Montana Classics, and Amsterdam Cello Biënnale.
+Ms. Pae plays a Vincenzo Postiglione (c.
+1885) and is Professor of Cello at Eastern Michigan University.